What is a performance management system?

 Multi-channel communications are useful for more than boosting culture.
 They can bring employees together in a variety of other ways to improve organisational integrity.
 These comms allow users to instantly contact one another across a range of platforms.
 Desktop and laptop devices can be used alongside mobile phones, with instant alerts hitting all channels.

 Performance management systems allow users to access a range of useful tools.
 These include:

 Newsfeeds allow managers and team leaders to circumnavigate the pitfalls of group emails and deliver information knowing it has been read and understood.
 Articles and other important documentation can be sent along with an alert, with employees able to sign off to confirm receipt.

-A news feed has the additional advantage of being tailored to individuals, teams, departments and locations.
+A news feed within a performance management system has the additional advantage of being tailored to individuals, teams, departments and locations.
 The option for users to like and comment on items in the news feed allows these updates to stimulate important conversations about what matters the most.

 Employees deliver their best work when they are able to communicate ideas with their colleagues clearly and effectively.
 A successful workforce is built upon collaboration, and a social intranet provides the foundation for productive interaction.

-Staff updates, company news and other initiatives can be promoted by small business owners through the social intranet.
+Staff updates, company news and other initiatives can be promoted by small business owners through a social intranet housed within performance management software.
 Innovations within the company and updated practices can be articulated, with users contributing valuable feedback as part of ongoing conversations.

 Today Screen feature

-The Today Screen is fully customizable and can be tailored to display a range of information, including:
+The Today Screen in StaffCircle’s performance management system is fully customizable and can be tailored to display a range of information, including: